CustomTypeOne/LoopPatches/README.md

 ### Congratulations!

 So long as you did not get any errors, you have now applied the LoopPatches customization to your Loop app.
 Remember, these are configured under iOS -> Settings -> Loop screen.
-Do not look for these settings inside the Loop app settings screen.
+These features cannot be adjusted inside the Loop app settings screen.

 Only enable the feature(s) you want to use and test.
 Leave the rest disabled.